uagc-it-readiness/front-end-development-course-info/Assignments/Assignment2/ReadMe.md

 # Assignment 2
+Complete the following tasks inside of your UA-Work repository.

 ## CSS HTML Component
 Recreate the website in the picture [assignment2.png](assignment2.png).
 You'll find two images in this folder to use for the site.
 You'll get all the text, font sizes and colors in [text.md](text.md)